 Who is SixForty1?
-Since moving to Nashville two years ago, SixForty1 has made quickly made a name for themselves.
+Since moving to Nashville in 2017, SixForty1 has made quickly made a name for themselves.
 As more people hear their music and see these guys perform, their fanbase is increasing.
 Since moving to Nashville, they have played Whiskey Jam and opened for Brantley Gilbert.
 It is safe to say these guys are killing it in Nashville, especially in the last year.
 Keep reading to learn more about their background, their experiences in Nashville, and their music.

 Austin Gee and Brooks Hoffman make up the duo SixForty1.
 The duo met during their sophomore year at Murray State University in Murray, Kentucky.
 However, their experience with music began much earlier.

 Brooks Hoffman began his musical journey in Louisville, Kentucky.
 Brooks said, “I got my first drum set when I was about 5 or 6 years old, but I didn’t learn to play until I was 9 or 10.
 I also learned to play the guitar around the same time.”
 The first song Brooks wrote came after being challenged by his guitar instructor.
 Hoffman said, “My guitar teacher told me I was going to write a song and play it at my grandfather’s 4th of July party.
 I thought, okay, I’ll write it.”

 Hoffman would put his guitar down for a while, but he came back to it in high school.
 Brooks said, “In high school, I started writing songs again, but not country songs.
 I recorded them in my basement.”